 ‘When Mozart performed, he played Mozart.
 And he improvised.
 In that respect, the concerts of my music sometimes might be closer to the performance practise of the classical composers than many people might think.’

-With the preservation and perfecting of classical music, improvisation – originally an important part of the working method for many classical composers – has increasingly faded into the background.
-In the current concert practice of playing Urtext’s, we are paradoxically drifting further and further away from how the classical composers themselves worked.
+Within classical music, improvisation – originally an important part of the working method for many classical composers – has faded into the background.
+In the current concert practice we are paradoxically drifting further and further away from how the classical composers themselves worked.

 “Rembrandt knows how to build small ideas rhythmically pointedly into long arcs of tension.”